 - By 2019, Xinjiang planned to subject at least 80 percent of women of childbearing age in the rural southern four minority prefectures to intrusive birth prevention surgeries (IUDs or sterilizations).
-In 2018, Xinjiang performed 963 net added IUD placements (calculated as placements minus removals) per 100,000 of the population, far higher than the national average of 21.5. (the region only makes up 1.8 percent of the nation's population). - Between 2015 and 2018, about 860,000 ethnic Han residents left Xinjiang, while up to 2 million new residents were added to Xinjiang's Han majority regions.
+In 2018, 80 percent of all new IUD placements in China were performed in Xinjiang (the region only makes up 1.8 percent of the nation's population). - Between 2015 and 2018, about 860,000 ethnic Han residents left Xinjiang, while up to 2 million new residents were added to Xinjiang's Han majority regions.
 These figures raise concerns that Beijing is doubling down on a policy of Han settler colonialism.